Ennis House: Ennis House Foundation takeover

 The TPCH was dissolved in July 2005.
 The next month, the National Trust for Historic Preservation, Los Angeles Conservancy, and Frank Lloyd Wright Building Conservancy jointly formed the Ennis House Foundation to raise money for the house's renovation.
-The foundation's creation followed advocacy from the actress Diane Keaton, who along with Eric Lloyd Wright was named to the foundation's board of directors.
-At the time, the cost of stabilizing the house was estimated at $5 million, and the renovation was estimated cost $12–15 million.
+The foundation's creation followed advocacy from the actress Diane Keaton, who, along with Eric Lloyd Wright, was named to the foundation's board of directors.
+At the time, the cost of stabilizing the house was estimated at $5 million, and the renovation was estimated to cost $12–15 million.
 In the two years after the Ennis House Foundation was reformed, Keaton and Eric raised about $6 million to restore the house.
 In 2006, the project received a FEMA grant, as well as a $4.5 million construction loan through First Republic Bank.
 The bank loan was guaranteed by the businessman Ron Burkle, who had been personally interested in the house since childhood.
 Eric drew up plans to fix the retaining wall.

 The project included a new structural support system, restoration or replacement of damaged blocks, restoration of windows, and a new roof.
-The motor court was rebuilt, and various smaller architectural elements such as the fireplaces were restored.
+The motor court was rebuilt, and various smaller architectural elements, such as the fireplaces, were restored.
 Much of the house had been restored by 2007, at which point the Ennis House Foundation had spent $6.5 million on the renovations.
-Further restoration was halted due to a lack of funding; the foundation was unable to request funds from the government or nonprofit organizations because they also did not have enough funds.
+Further restoration was halted due to the foundation lacking funding, and the government and other nonprofit organizations also being unable to provide sufficient money.
 It was increasingly difficult for the foundation to maintain the house due to the high cost of doing so, and a consultant had recommended selling the house because few people were willing to donate.
 Furthermore, the foundation could not host fundraisers or other public events at the house due to neighborhood opposition.
 At the time, it was expected that another $5–7 million would be needed to complete the renovation.
 The Los Angeles Conservancy gave the renovation a preservation award in 2008.